Index and small bundle gerbes: Introduction

 To define and manipulate the twisted index we use a semiclassical version of the algebra \eqref{IBG.9}.
 On a fixed compact manifold, $Z,$ the semiclassical smoothing operators are smooth families of smoothing operators $A_\epsilon \in\CI((0,1]_\epsilon;\Psi^{-\infty}(Z))$ depending on a parameter $\epsilon \in(0,1]$ with distinct singular behaviour at $\epsilon =0.$ The kernel of $A_\epsilon\in\CI((0,1]\times Z^2;\pi_R^*\Omega )$ is required to vanish rapidly with all derivatives as $\epsilon \downarrow0$ away from the diagonal of $Z^2;$ as usual $\Omega$ is the density bundle on $Z.$ Near the diagonal, in local coordinates, the kernel should take the form

 where $\alpha$ is smooth down to $\epsilon =0$ and is a Schwartz function in the last variables.
-These conditions are coordinate-invariant and so extend naturally to fibre bundles $\phi:F\longrightarrow Y,$ with typical fibre $Z.$ The behaviour of the kernels is conveniently captured in terms of a blown-up version of the fibre product
+These conditions are coordinate-invariant and so extend naturally to fibre bundles $\phi:F\longrightarrow Y.$ The behaviour of the kernels is conveniently captured in terms of a blown-up version of the fibre product

 where they become

 Here $H_0$ is the lift, or proper transform, of the boundary face $\epsilon =0$ and $W$ is a complex vector bundle over $F.$ These form an algebra of operators acting on $\CI(F\times[0,1];W)$ with two significant ideals